-ClearPlasma™ is a disposable filter that can be incorporated either in Apheresis systems (on line) or regular plasma bags (off line), thus not affecting common clinical practices.
-ClearPlasma™ safety has been proven by pre-clinical studies in accordance to the regulatory pathways.
-Swine laceration-models showed a 55% reduction of bleeding which was coupled with the absence of any thrombolytic events or alteration of blood composition.
-These results together with pyrogenetic studies demonstrate the safety of the device and its potential medical use.
+ClearPlasma™ is a disposable filter that can be used either in the patient bedside (on line) or as part of the plasma preparation (off line), thus not affecting common clinical practices.
+ClearPlasma™ safety has been proven by pre-clinical and clinical studies in accordance to the regulatory pathways.

 Decrease of 55% bleeding.

 By efficiently removing fibrinolytic proteins such plasminogen, ClearPlasma™ decreases the activity of the endogenous fibrinolytic system and increases the efficiency of coagulation.
 Patients transfused with plasminogen-free plasma will show an increased capacity to form stable haemostaic clots, thus reduced bleeding tendency thus potentially saving more lives.

 Plas-Free pre-clinical data show that ClearPlasma™ can reduce by 45% the number of regular plasma units durign excessive bleeding, thus improving the clinical outcome, reducing costs and transfusion bags used and subsequently reducing the time of hospitalization.
 Moreover, the use of ClearPlasma can prevent certain expensive corrective measures, such as antifibrinolytic therapy, that may be required after standard plasma transfusion.

 It is safe.

 ClearPlasma™ significantly reduces the concentration of plasminogen, without altering other coagulation parameters.
-Importantly, no thromboembolic or other adverse events were found in swine and in additional pre-clinical safty tests.
+Importantly, no thromboembolic or other adverse events were found in human trials and in additional pre-clinical safety tests.

 Easy to use.